 - In the Aubrey-Maturin series of novels, the RP of the officers (who tend to be born upper-class) versus the Cockney-like accent that the ship's company tends to adopt over time.

-- In The Belgariad, poorer Arends have the "Wacite brogue"—basically a Scottish or Irish accent.
+- In The Belgariad, poorer Arends have the "Wacite brogue", basically a Scottish or Irish accent, while the Mimbrate Knights use Flowery Elizabethan English.
 Ironically, Wacune was the wealthiest duchy in Arendia back before its capital, Vo Wacune, was razed by the Asturians.